brson/brson.github.com/worklog.md

 - 3:49 PM
 - Continued debugging the ckb-vm-test-suite build
 - 4:48 PM
-- SUcceeded at running and passing the test suite
+- Succeeded at running and passing the test suite
 - 5:39 PM
 - Clock out (Nervos)